- Skin cancer is the most common cancer in the United States.1,2

-- Individuals with a history of melanoma should have a full-body exam by a board-certified dermatologist at least annually and perform regular self-exams to check for new and changing moles.26
+- Individuals with a history of melanoma should have a full-body exam by a board-certified dermatologist at least annually and perform regular self-exams to check for new and changing moles.32

-- The annual cost of treating skin cancers in the U.S. is estimated at $8.1 billion— about $4.8 billion for nonmelanoma skin cancers and $3.3 billion for melanoma.27
+- The annual cost of treating nonmelanoma skin cancer in the U.S. is estimated at $4.8 billion, while the average annual cost of treating melanoma is estimated at $3.3 billion.2

 Learn more about skin cancer: